-The denim is sourced from a Turkish mill called Bossa that has been actively involved in environmental and ethical issues since it began in 1951.
-Outland Denim’s jeans are made from Organic cotton which has been proven to use 20-25% less water than conventional cotton.
-Bossa is also part of the Better Cotton Initiative (BCI) where the main aim is to increase the sustainability of cotton production through reducing the negative environmental and social impacts of cotton.
+Outland’s denim is sourced from Bossa, a Turkish mill that has been actively involved in environmental and ethical issues since its inception in 1951.
+Outland Denim’s jeans are made from organic cotton that has been proven to use 20-25% less water than conventional cotton.
+Bossa is also part of the Better Cotton Initiative (BCI), where the main aim is to increase the sustainability of cotton production through reducing the negative environmental and social impacts of cotton.

-Most dyes are made from synthetics and are toxic to both humans and the environment.
-If you haven’t checked out the documentary River Blue yet, I highly recommend adding it to your list.
-Outland uses natural indigo dyes that are derived from the plant species Indigofera.
-By using natural vegetable dyes it means that workers aren’t exposed to toxic chemicals and the likelihood of water pollution is greatly reduced.
+Most dyes are made from synthetics and are toxic to both humans and the environment, but Outland Denim uses a natural indigo dye that is derived from plants.
+This means the workers are less exposed to toxic chemicals, and the likelihood of water pollution is reduced dramatically.

-Outland Denim used Print Together for all other their stickers and cloth bags.
+Outland Denim uses Print Together for all of their stickers and cloth bags.
 Print Together is focused on saving the world’s virgin rainforests through using only post-consumer recycled paper in their products.
-If you are wondering what post-consumer waste products could be turned into print it’s materials such as a juice container or a workbook that has been used for one purpose only.
-On top of using recycled paper, they also only use natural vegetable dyes on its products to ensure that there is less chemical pollution being created.
+Single-use items like juice containers and workbooks are recycled into a new form for a new purpose, which, in turn, is better for the environment.
+On top of this, Print Together only use natural vegetable dyes in its products to ensure minimal chemical pollution.